 Proprietary state-of-the-art technologies

 The new infrastructure project gained the required building permit in summer 2022 and this was followed by the signing of a contract for engineering, procurement and construction on October 24 this year.
-Hitachi Zosen Inova Steinmüller has a long history of installing its rotary kiln boiler technology and has previously instated these types of EfW facilities around the world – including the El Dorado facility in Arkansas, USA.
+Hitachi Zosen Inova Steinmüller has a long history of installing its rotary kiln boiler technology and has previously instated these types of WtE facilities around the world – including the El Dorado facility in Arkansas, USA.